ultral/ultral.github.io/about.md

 ### 2023

-* Made the speech on how to use terraform with VMware and migrate 300 VMs to terraform.
+* Made the speech on [Terraform for VMware: Key Takeaways and Lessons from Managing Hundreds of VMs](it/tf4vm-en.md).
 * Wrote the article (RU) [How to organize archive at home](https://vas3k.club/post/2193574/).
 * Participated in International DevOps School transformation.
 * Conducted multiple [IaC courses](https://github.com/tdevopsschool/5-IAC) in International DevOps School.